Dyrcona/gitdemo/Concepts/Help.md

 Notice the external command `cwcommit` listed at the bottom.
 This is a local command that the author added to use certain options when committing files.
-It has not help available.
+It has no help available.

 If you want help with particular Git concepts, then run `git help -g`.